clock menu more-arrow

 “It was a group performance, it really was across the board,” head coach Ben Olsen said in his post game press conference.
 “And that’s what it takes to get any type of points in this league.
 Especially the way we do it, the way we’re built.”

-A productive first half from United, a surprise considering the first versus last element to the match, was highlighted by Opare’s goal in the 6th minute.
+A productive first half from United, surprising considering the first versus last element to the match, was highlighted by Opare’s goal in the 6th minute.
 Deshorn Brown had already gone close, and Nick DeLeon and Luciano Acosta also created opportunities within the opening five minutes.
 So when Opare rose up to score United’s first header from a set piece this year, it was well deserved for United, who came into the game on a six game losing streak.

 “We came out with good energy.
 We are playing at home, so we definitely want to put it to them,” Opare told B&RU in the locker room after the game.
 “This group has the ability to play well against any team in this league.
 This game, we were fearless.
 We went out and played, and the goal helped us.
 It helped us in terms of confidence, and being positive.”